 Glossary of Terms

-With you in mind we have written this Glossary of Terms.
-Our list of terms is designed to de-mystify these terms for you.
+This glossary is written with you in mind.
+Our list of terms is designed to de-mystify the jargon for you.

-This Glossary of Terms is a work in progress.
+This Glossary is a work in progress.
 If you have any words or terms you wish to have explained please contact us via email@example.com.

 1. Structure – to support the building and materials;